ONSdigital/sml-supporting-info/method-info/thousand-pound-correction/SML_UserDocs_ThousandPoundCorrection_Py.md

 pip install regex
 ```

-## Pandas Wrapper Usage

 To use the wrapper you will have to create a new python file that sets up the necessary functions to execute the wrapper.

 The code to do this is shown below.
 You can copy it directly into your project.
+This example uses the input data for the pandas wrapper example above.

 First, import the required packages.